 We are now working direct in selecting specific cooperative and small estate coffees first hand in Tanzania, primarily because our in-country partners have done the footwork to provide us that capability.
 In the past, nearly all coffee had to be traded through the weekly auction run by the government's Coffee Board.
 And even if they could find buying partners who would pay more, for financing reasons, regulations and tradition, many fine coffees were sent to auction only to end up bulked for more commercial full-container sales.

-2014 is the first year we will be working direct in Tanzania, meaning we are selecting lots in Tanzania with the help of exporters, visiting the farmer groups and estates that cup well, and thinking ahead to longer term relationships.
+We selected lots in Tanzania with the help of exporters, visiting the farmer groups and estates that cup well, and thinking ahead to longer term relationships.
 In part this is possible because the Coffee Board allows direct sales now; every coffee lot is not required to go through the auction.
 And secondly, we have found some good partners on the ground who understand quality.
 While it means we take greater risk on the coffee delivered to us, having exporters in the country who are clear about the expectation of cup quality, and are taking steps to mitigate the short-comings of the "usual way" coffee is handled, means it is a good time for me to take a more active role in sourcing in Tanzania.

 With the coffee we are bringing in this year, the farmer receives prompt payment for parchment coffee delivered to the warehouse at fair local price level.
 Then when the coffee finds a buyer who pays a premium, there is a second payment distributed to all farmers in the group.
 That can go toward household needs, educating the family, wherever the need is.
 But in the off-season there is also targeted assistance to improve the health of the coffee shrubs, improve the wet-mill, and dedicated assistance from an agronomist.
 This means motivated farmers, who have an increasingly better chance with each harvest of improving their yields, producing coffee that scores better in the cup, for which we will pay more ... a much more positive cycle for them, and great coffee for us, now and in the future.